Empirical Analysis of EIP-3675: Miner Dynamics, Transaction Fees, and Transaction Time: Empirical Results

 \section{Empirical Results}

-This section presents empirical results answering two questions.
+This section presents a performance study of \textsc{BSMap++} algorithm and empirical results answering two questions.
 First, how does \emph{EIP-3675} affect miner dynamics? (see Section~\ref{minerDA}).
 Second, how do \texttt{\textsl{Ram}} determine \emph{txnFee} (i.e., \emph{priorityFee} and \emph{baseFee}) and \emph{txnTime}? (see Section~\ref{ml}).
 For the experimental setup, we utilized a local Desktop system with a $12^{th}$ Gen Intel(R) Core (TM) i7-12700 processor running at 2.10 GHz, 32 GB RAM, 256 GB SSD, and one TB HDD.